JobPath

 Weaknesses.

 Who fits.
-If you're on Windows, exclusively in the Russian market, and want maximum localization.
-JobPath competes here directly — same RU+EN, same 13K question bank, plus auto-apply, plus macOS, plus Linux.
-If macOS isn't needed, ShadowHint is a viable alternative.
+If you're on Windows or Mac, exclusively in the Russian market, and want maximum localization.
+JobPath competes here directly — same 13K question bank, auto-apply, plus Linux, plus a real English interface.
+If Linux and English aren't needed, ShadowHint is a viable alternative.

 Enigma AI — premium tier with credit-based economics